Alejogb1/job-board/blog-data/what-are-the-errors-when-using-azure-text-analytics-asynchronous-client.md

 Finally, let's not forget about resource management.
 Since async operations can take time, there’s the possibility of losing track of active pollers, leading to resource leaks.
 If your application spins up these pollers rapidly without proper clean up or a suitable way to cancel operations, you’ll hit resource exhaustion issues quickly.

-Okay, let's ground this with some examples.
+, let's ground this with some examples.
 I'm going to show snippets in Python, as that’s my go-to language for this type of task, but the concepts apply across other SDKs.

 **Code Snippet 1: Basic Asynchronous Analysis with Status Checks**